 This quilt won a blue a ribbon that the Santa Barbara Quilt Guild show in September 2016 for Diane H. Thank you for sharing, great color combination.

-This is a full size quilt in the making.
+This is a full-size quilt in the making.
 Jane tells me she has made “litters” of puppies to make the quilt for her grandson.
 Can’t wait to see it finished.
-The original version is available on Craftsy.
+The original version is available through my shop at Payhip.

 Ingrid sent me these pictures of her Bunch o’Clucks, don’t you love it?
 She took the picture in the “birdhouse.”
 I guess that is a playhouse in her backyard.
 She used rickrack around the border and buttons to hold the wings in place, little creative touches that are so cute!